 Your message needs to be shaped in consideration of the audienceto whom you send it.
 In fact, considerations of audience may be the most important forces shaping a message.

 If your bank account is empty and you approach your parents for more cash, a sound knowledge of who they are and what they value will be critical to ensuring the success of your request.
 Do they respond better to emotionally rich requests that draw on their relationship to you or are they more compelled by logical arguments about the rising costs of college life?
 It’s likely you know your parents well and what will and will not work when it comes to convincing them to part with some money.
 The better you can come to know the audience you’re writing or speaking to in a given situation, the better you can craft your message to them.

 Sometimes you’re going to be writing to an audience you’re unfamiliar with, and this will require you to do some imagining or some research.
 In the situation you’re addressing with your writing, what will your audience care about the most?
 What do they value that you can tap into to help change their minds?
 Rather than take guesses at this, many writers will try to get to know an unfamiliar audience better by speaking to them or reading things they write.
 Even rudimentary research can give you valuable insights into those you want to communicate with and help you select the appropriate tools and approaches in your writing.

-And we may have to consider computers–or at least the algorithms written for them–as part of our audience.
-If you've got a message that you want to promote on a platform like YouTube or Facebook and you want it to reach a wide audience, you'll have to consider how to get the algorithms that determine what people see on those platforms to push your message to the largest number of eyeballs possible.
-How can you get your company's press release to be at the head of users' Facebook newsfeeds?
+And we may have to consider computers—or at least the algorithms written for them—as part of our audience.
+For example, let's say you've got a message that you want to promote on a platform like YouTube or Facebook and you want it to reach a wide audience.
+To do so, you'll have to consider how to leverage the algorithms that promote content: How can you get your company's press release to be at the head of users' Facebook newsfeeds?
 Can you get your video to the front page of YouTube?
 Figuring this out requires understanding how those platforms make decisions about what's going to be foremost in users' feeds.